 There is no anticipated financial impact of the recommended action.

 The City Clerk did not receive any written submission or requests to address Council in regard to this discretionary use application.

-City of Humboldt Meeting Minutes Regular Council Meeting February 27, 2023 - 05:30 PM
+Meeting Minutes Regular Council Meeting February 27, 2023 - 05:30 PM